The External Action action

 - Authorization:

-- In the Enter Name field of the first header, insert Authorization.
+- In the Enter Name field of the first header, enter Authorization.

-- In the Enter value field, insert ‘Bear [SecretHoldingBigChangeAuth]’, with the placeholder replaced by the preconfigured secret holding the base64 encoded BigChange Username and Password.
+- In the Enter value field, insert ‘Bearer [SecretHoldingBigChangeAuth]’, with the placeholder replaced by the preconfigured secret holding the base64 encoded BigChange Username and Password.

 - Key: